-These results confirm the possibility that Experiment 5 was designed to examine-namely, that strict serial recall can be higher for lists of similar (in this case, rhyming) words than for lists of dissimilar words.
-At the two-

-Table 2A Percent Accuracy by Various Recall Measures: Experiment 5 syllable word length, item recall was significantly higher for the similar than for the dissimilar lists, and this benefit, combined with a nonsignificant order accuracy difference between the dissimilar and the similar lists, led to higher strict serial recall for the similar than for the dissimilar lists.
-At the one-syllable word length also, item recall was significantly higher for the similar than for the dissimilar lists, but this advantage was not large enough to offset the significantly lower order accuracy for the similar than for the dissimilar lists, and strict serial recall was, therefore, no better (or worse) for the similar than for the dissimilar lists.
+These results confirm the possibility that Experiment 5 was designed to examine, namely, that strict serial recall can be higher for lists of similar (in this case rhyming) words than for lists of dissimilar words.
+At the two-syllable word length item recall was significantly higher for similar than dissimilar lists, and this benefit, combined with a non-significant order accuracy difference between dissimilar and similar lists, led to higher strict serial recall for the similar than dissimilar lists.
+At the one-syllable word length also, item recall was significantly higher for similar than dissimilar lists, but this advantage was not large enough to offset the significantly lower order accuracy for similar than dissimilar lists, and strict serial recall was therefore no better (nor worse) for similar than for dissimilar lists.